 This guide lists all the documents required for GST registration, including standard forms and any required additional forms, as well as offering general and specific tips and best practices for a successful GST registration as well as solutions to all potential problems.

-- PAN Card of the Applicant: Necessary for the confirmation of the tax Identification numeral.
+- PAN Card of the Applicant: A Permanent Account Number (PAN) card is mandatory for verifying the tax identification number of the applicant or business.

-- Proof of Business Address: This can be Mot or rent agreement, property tax receipt or utility bill etc to establish the business place.
+- Proof of Business Address: Documents such as a rent agreement, property tax receipt, or utility bill (e.g., electricity or water bill) are accepted to establish the business’s location.

-- Bank Account Proof: A bank statement or a cancelled check will support the business’s bank account details provided.
+- Bank Account Proof: A bank statement or a cancelled cheque is required to validate the business’s bank account details.

 Currently, having these documents with you will help in avoiding some of the problems or delays that one can encounter while getting registered for GST.